Hartford, Connecticut: 20th century

 On the week of April 12, 1909, the Connecticut River reached a record flood stage of 24.5 ft above the low-water mark, flooding the city of Hartford and doing great damage.
 On July 6, 1944, Hartford was the scene of one of the worst fire disasters in the history of the United States.
 Claiming the lives of 168 persons, mostly children and their mothers, and injuring several hundred more.
 It occurred at a matinee performance of the Ringling Brothers and Barnum and Bailey Circus on Barbour Street in the city's north end and became known as the Hartford Circus Fire.

 After World War II, many residents of Puerto Rico moved to Hartford.
 Starting in the late 1950s, the suburbs ringing Hartford began to grow and flourish and the capital city began a long decline.
 Insurance giant Connecticut General (now CIGNA) moved to a new, modern campus in the suburb of Bloomfield.
 Constitution Plaza had been hailed as a model of urban renewal, but it gradually became a concrete office park.
 Once-flourishing department stores shut down, such as Brown Thomson, Sage-Allen, and G. Fox & Co., as suburban malls grew in popularity, such as Westfarms and Buckland Hills.

 In 1997, the city lost its professional hockey franchise, with the Hartford Whalers moving to Raleigh, North Carolina—despite an increase in season ticket sales and an offer from the state for a new arena.
 In 2005, a developer from Newton, Massachusetts tried unsuccessfully to bring an NHL team back to Hartford and house them in a new, publicly funded stadium.

 Hartford experienced problems as the population shrank 11 percent during the 1990s.
 Only Flint, Michigan; Gary, Indiana; St. Louis, Missouri; and Baltimore, Maryland experienced larger population losses during the decade.
-However, the population has increased since the 2000 Census.
+Nonetheless, the population has increased since the 2000 Census.

 In 1987, Carrie Saxon Perry was elected mayor of Hartford, becoming the first female African-American mayor of a major American city.
 Riverfront Plaza was opened in 1999, connecting the riverfront and the downtown area for the first time since the 1960s.

 21st century

 A significant number of cultural events and performances take place every year at Mortensen Plaza (Riverfront Recapture Organization) by the banks of the Connecticut River.
 These events are held outdoors and include live music, festivals, dance, arts and crafts.
 Hartford also has a vibrant theater scene with major Broadway productions at the Bushnell Theater as well as performances at the Hartford Stage and TheaterWorks (City Arts).

 In July 2017, Hartford considered filing Chapter 9 bankruptcy.
-After years of shrinking population base and high pension obligations, a $65 Million Dollar budget gap was projected for the year of 2018.
-The city had cut budget of public services and gotten union concessions however these measures did not balance the budget.
+After years of contending with a shrinking population base and high pension obligations, a $65 million budget gap was projected for the year of 2018.
+The city had cut the budget of public services and received union concessions, but these measures did not balance the budget.
 A state bailout later that year kept the city from filing for bankruptcy.